Deuta

 Hamal stated also stated that Deuta film will always be remembered in his heart, as he recalls the demise of his father while shooting the movie.
 It was a debut film for the actress Srijana Basnet.
 The movie had celebrated 51 days on many theaters in Nepal with housefull shows.

 Plot

 The film starts with the marriage discussion of Srijana (Srijana Basnet), an amateur painter with her father (Tulsi ghimire).
 She hesitates to marry the only son of her father's business partner.
-Instead she want to learn some more painting and go to visit her paternal aunt in a remote village, where she meets Sonam (Shrawan Ghimire) and Shankar (Rajesh Hamal).
+Instead she wants to learn some more painting and go to visit her paternal aunt in a remote village, where she meets Sonam (Shrawan Ghimire) and Shankar (Rajesh Hamal).
 A love triangle starts among the three and flows through the course of time.